 The County has received a municipal bond rating of AAA from Standard & Poor's Ratings Services.
+No application was made to any other rating agency for a rating on the Refunding Bonds.
 The County furnished to such rating agency certain materials and information in addition to that provided herein.
-Generally, rating agencies base their ratings on such information and materials and investigations, studies and assumptions made by the rating agencies. no assurance that such rating will prevail for any given period of time or that it will not be revised downward or withdrawn entirely such rating agency if, in its judgment, by circumstances so warrant.
-Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.
+Generally, rating agencies base their ratings on such information and materials and investigations, studies and assumptions made by the rating agencies.
+There is no assurance that such rating will prevail for any given period of time or that it will not be revised downward or withdrawn entirely by such rating agency if, in its judgment, circumstances so warrant.
+Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Refunding Bonds.